mozilla/redash-stmo/README.rst

     make bash

-.. admonition:: Behind the scenes
+Behind the scenes
   Any changes you make here outside the ``/extension`` directory (which is mounted as a Docker volume with the current working directory on the Docker host machine) and the following directores are not persisted.

   List of directories inside the container that are mounted as Docker volumes:

   ``/extension``
     Maps the current working directory (where this README.rst is located) on the host machine for developing the extension.

   ``/home/redash/.cache``
     Used by pip and other scripts,

   ``/app/client/dist``
     Directory to retain webpack build results, so webpack builds don't take as long on consecutive runs.

   ``/home/redash/.local``
     Directory for "user-installed" Python packages.
 If you'd like you can easily install additonal Python packages with the Docker container user Redash using ``pip install --user <package>``.
 Installed scripts from those packages will be found under ``/home/redash/.local/bin`` but are also automatically added to ``PATH``.

   ``/app/node_modules``
     Directory for npm modules, that are installed when running ``npm install`` inside of ``/app`` in the container.
 Retained to make use of native npm caching between consecutive runs.

 Run tests
 ~~~~~~~~~